Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 ### X5c.
 Locked Doors

 These amber doors are sealed with an [[5.
 Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell.
 The password to suppress it is "Etherna."
 A character can push open the doors with a successful DC 25 Strength check.
 The doors (AC 15, 60 hit points) can also be smashed.
 If they are reduced to 0 hit points, necrotic energy fills the 30-foot cube directly north of the them.
-A creature in that area takes 22 (`dice: 4d10|avg` (`4d10`)) necrotic damage, turning to dust if reduced to 0 hit points.
+A creature in that area takes `dice: 4d10|avg` (`4d10`) necrotic damage, turning to dust if reduced to 0 hit points.
 Beyond the doors lie the temple catacombs (area X31).

 ### X5d.
 Amber Reflections

-> [!quote] ...
+> [!readaloud]
 >
 > This arched hall rises to a height of twenty feet.
 You can see your reflections in the amber glaze.
 But the images don't mirror your movements.
 Instead, they wave their arms and scream silent warnings to you.
 ^5e8